 This video describes federal obligations for all school staff under the McKinney-Vento Homeless Assistance Act.
 It also describes services available to eligible families through the Education Project and suggestions for how school staff can best support these students.

 The Education Project serves children and youth who lack a fixed, adequate, regular night-time residence.
-We primarily serve school-age youth with a special focus on teens living without a parent or guardian, but services are also available to children ages 0-5 and youth ages 18 and older who do not yet have a high school diploma or GED.
+We primarily serve preschool and school-age youth including teens living without a parent or guardian.
+Services are also available to siblings ages 0-5, and youth ages 18 and older who do not yet have a high school diploma or GED.

 Once a student is determined eligible, that student receives services (including free lunch) for the entire school year, even if they become permanently housed.

 The children and youth served live in the following situations: